 Researcher:- Henry Lancaster

 The dynamic mobile market is served by three mobile network operators and a growing number of MVNOs.
-Mobile penetration is high, providing fewer opportunities for revenue growth through new subscriber additions but enabling MNOs to capitalise on strong consumer demand for mobile data services.
-Revenue growth is focused on mobile data as operators struggle with competition and regulated tariff reductions.
-The report also provides an informative overview of Hungary’s mobile market, covering the major players, voice and data services, regulations and a wealth of statistics offering insight and analysis in the state of the market.
+Mobile penetration is relatively high, and though there are fewer opportunities for revenue growth through new subscriber additions, the MNOs have upgraded networks to capitalise on strong consumer demand for mobile data services.
+Thus future revenue growth is focused on mobile data while operators face stiffening competition and regulated tariff reductions.

 Data in this report is the latest available at the time of preparation and may not be for the current year